osrf/gazebo_tutorials/ros_installing/tutorial.md

 #### Test that stand-alone Gazebo works

-Before attempting to install the gazebo_ros_pkgs, make sure the stand-alone Gazebo works by running in terminal:
+Before attempting to install the `gazebo_ros_pkgs`, make sure the stand-alone Gazebo works by running in terminal:

 ~~~
 gazebo